-Use a nasal rinse (Neti Pot) made with water and salt to taste like tears.
+Use a nasal rinse (Neti Pot or salt inhaler) made with water and salt to taste like tears.
 Rinse each nostril and, with your head over a sink, hold your head sideways and let the water run from your upper nostril to your lower nostril.
 Keep your nostrils lower than your throat to prevent the salt water from draining into the back of your throat.
 This rinse shrinks your sinus membranes and increases drainage.

-Various herbs and homeopathic medicines have been quite helpful in reducing allergy symptoms and can also improve the body’s immune reaction to allergies.
+Various herbs and homeopathic medicines have been quite helpful to reducing allergy symptoms and can also improve the body’s immune reaction to allergies.

 1. A diet consisting of basic food and fasting.
 This method is great however it is a slow process.